wesovilabs/orion/docs/_spec/features/args.md

 Two optional attributes can be provided in the block `arg`.

-- **description**: A string value that provides a brief description of the variable.
+- **description**: A string value that provides a brief description of the argument.
-- **default**: Value that will be used in case of the variable is not provided.
+- **default**: Value that will be used in case of the argument is not provided.

 ```hcl
 arg firstname {